giraone/pms-sample-jee-01/readme.md

   - For the different environments, we should use Maven profiles in the [pom.xml](pom.xml).

 - Test improvement
-  - Using JSON schema validation of REST-assured in the API tests.
-  - Unit tests for the OData implementation are missed.
+  - There are no unit tests for the OData implementation yet.
 There is only a test page `webapp/test/index.html`.
-  - The unit tests with *REST-assured* aren't real unit tests - they need a server with a well known configuration.
-See [TestPmsCoreApi](src/com/giraone/samples/pmspoc1/boundary/test/TestPmsCoreApi.java) in the source to see, what we mean.

 ## Future goals of the project ##